PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 <br>

-The raw data file is included in the repo, which exists as a ~750 MB tiff stack containing 1500 frames of 512 x 512 pixels.
+The raw data file is included in the repo, which exists as a ~750 MB tiff stack containing 1500 frames of 512 x 512 pixels each.

 <br>